Broken bone: Types of fractures, symptoms and prevention

 Among other types of fracture are: a pathological fracture, caused by a disease that weakens the bones; and a stress fracture, which is a hairline crack.

 The severity of a fracture depends on its location and the damage done to the bone and nearby tissue.
 Severe fractures can have dangerous complications if they are not treated promptly, such as damage to blood vessels or nerves and infection of the bone ( osteomyelitis) or surrounding tissue.

 The recuperation time after a fracture varies depending on the age and health of the patient and the type of fracture.
 A minor fracture in a child may heal within a few weeks.
 A severe fracture in an older person may take months to heal.

 What are the symptoms of a bone fracture?

 Signs and symptoms of a fracture include:

 Fractures are usually caused by a fall, blow or other traumatic event.
-Pathological fractures are those caused by disease that weakens the bones; they can occur with little or no trauma.
-Osteoporosis, a disorder in which the bones thin and lose strength as they age, causes around 250,000 fractures each year in the UK, especially in the hip, wrist and spine.
+Pathological fractures are those caused by disease that weakens the bones - they can occur with little or no trauma.
+Osteoporosis, a disorder in which the bones thin and lose strength as they age, causes more than 300,000 fractures each year in the UK, especially in the hip, wrist and spine.